oroinc/documentation/admin_guide/security/access_management_roles_actions.rst

 2. On the role view page, click the :guilabel:`Edit` button in the upper-right corner.

-3. Make the required changes according to the description provided steps 3–6 of the `Create a Role <./access-management-roles-actions#create-a-role>`__ section.
+3. Make the required changes according to the description provided steps 3–6 of the `Create a Role`_ section.

 4. Click the :guilabel:`Save` button in the upper-right corner.